uwsampl/tutorial/tutorial/intro.rst

 AWS uses it to optimize for deep learning deployment services.
 Berkeley uses it to provide secured and privacy aware ML stack.

-In order to bring these improvements, we need use machine learning to optimize tensor programs(AutoTVM) and build a full stack solution including high-level differentiable IR(relay), tensor expression and optimization search space, distributed runtime environment, and hardware runtime.
+TVM provides this functionality via several systems which *must* interoperate.
+We use machine learning to optimize tensor programs (AutoTVM), a full stack solution including high-level differentiable IR (Relay), tensor expression and optimization search space, distributed runtime environment, and hardware runtime.
 We need to co-design these layers together so that high-level IR can generate hints for hardware runtime, and we can collect feedbacks to the machine learning algorithm in our distributed experimentation infrastructure.

-Just like compiler frameworks before it such as LLVM, TVM provides a useful set of common tools and abstractions for producing high performance, machine specific code.
+TVM, like compiler frameworks such as LLVM, provides a useful set of common tools and abstractions for producing high performance, machine specific code.
 TVM helps you focus on the interesting and important details of your work and leaves the framework to solve systems challenges once and for all.